Linus Torvalds Slams CTS Labs Over AMD Vulnerability Report - Slashdot

 You might want to sit down for this....

-Beyond the hype (Score:4, Insightful)
+Beyond the hype (Score:5, Insightful)

 I have read through the documents (for work).
 Once stripped of the hype, I would not be surprised if these "vulnerabilities" are literally correct as described.
 There is a whole lot of hedging going on down in the details, which gut the document of any really critical vulnerabilities.
 It would have been so easy to leave out a sentence to make any one of those bugs earth-shaking, but no. This makes me think that the document is carefully written to be as alarming, as scare-mongering, as possible, while not actually giving in to blatant lies that could land someone in prison.